 Breastfeeding your baby

-Babies should usually be fed when they are hungry, rather than at set times.
+As a minimum, however, babies after the first 48hrs of life should be fed at least 8 times in 24hrs, and it is most commonly more than that.
 This may not apply to babies who are born early or who have specific requirements.
-If you are unsure about when to feed your baby, please speak to your midwife who will be happy to help you.
+If you are unsure about when to feed your baby, please speak to your midwife who will be happy to help you and.